Grand Teton in May: 3 Amazing Advantages & 4 Challenges to Prepare For

 Spring is a time of renewal and rebirth, so you may see more animals with their newborns.

-For example, big horn sheep, elk, and bison spend the winter on the Elk Refuge near the town of Jackson.
+For example, big horn sheep, elk, and bison spend the winter on the National Elk Refuge near the town of Jackson.
 At the beginning of May, you may still see them there.
 As the month of May goes on, the animals start moving north into the park.

 Check out these places to increase your chances of seeing wildlife: